Iran’s death row victims from barista to karate champ as brutal executions continue

 His parents had issued a video appeal on social media, begging for the authorities to spare his life.
 His father Mashallah Karami said that a family lawyer was not allowed to access his son’s case, which was fast-tracked by the authorities.

-The 22 year-old was executed alongside Seyed Mohammad Hosseini, with both accused of killing a member of the Basij during a protest in Karaj, outside the capital Tehran.
+The 22 year-old was executed alongside Seyed Mohammad Hosseini, with both accused of killing a member of the Basij militia during a protest in Karaj, outside the capital Tehran.

 Seyed Mohammad Hosseini, 39